 We need to change the correct Event Publisher configuration: [ESB-HOME]/repository/deployment/server/eventpublishers/MessageFlowConfigurationPublisher.xml

 The values below need to be entered in this file.
 Please note that password is not by default present, it should be added as a XML tag pair.

 and enter relevant configurations as described in the table below.
 This file is used to enter the information required to publish WSO2 ESB data to the ESB Analytics server.
 These values are filled in already (APART FROM THE receiverURL thrift port) but nevertheless check them before starting.
-The password value will be encrypted after the first start of the ESB, resulting in something like the following:
+The password value will be encrypted after beginning WSO2 ESB, resulting in something like the following:

 <property encrypted="true" name="password">kuv2MubUUveMyv6GeHrXr9il59ajJIqUI4eoYHcgGKf/BBFOWn96NTjJQI+wYbWjKW6r79S7L7ZzgYeWx7DlGbff5X3pBN2Gh9yV0BHP1E93QtFqR7uTWi141Tr7V7ZwScwNqJbiNoV+vyLbsqKJE7T3nP8Ih9Y6omygbcLcHzg=</property>

 This means that the password cannot be changed from the xml file.
 This is the similar process as with the user-mgt.xml file where the admin password is also store in plaintext